National Flood Insurance Program

 When It Rains, It Floods: The Importance of Purchasing Flood Insurance in Indiana

-In an effort to reduce the number of homes financially devastated by flooding, the Indiana Department of Homeland Security (IDHS) and FEMA encourage all Hoosier homeowners and renters to purchase flood insurance protection.
+In an effort to reduce the number of homes financially devastated by flooding, the Indiana Department of Homeland Security (IDHS), Indiana Department of Natural Resources (DNR), Indiana Department of Insurance and FEMA encourage all Hoosier homeowners and renters to purchase flood insurance protection.
 While purchasing flood insurance might seem costly, the National Flood Insurance Program (NFIP) is available to help provide citizens affordable flood insurance coverage based on the area they live in.

 State Multi-Hazard Mitigation Plan

 The State Multi-Hazard Mitigation Plan lays the foundation to building resiliency in the State of Indiana by identifying Indiana's greatest risks for disasters and creating strategies to mitigate these risks.
-The plan makes Indiana eligible to apply for, and receive, FEMA Hazard Mitigation Assistance funding through the Hazard Mitigation Grant Program, Pre-Disaster Mitigation Grant Program and the Flood Mitigation Assistance Program.
+The plan makes Indiana eligible to apply for and receive FEMA Hazard Mitigation Assistance.

 The plan modeled the potential statewide impacts of a 100-year flood event, and results estimated more than 57,000 buildings could be impacted and damaged in the event of a that kind of flood.
 Damage was estimated to be more than $5 million.
 An interactive story map by the Polis Center at IUPUI showcases this information and other highlights of the plan with graphics, maps, animations and more.